 These three are from Etsy.
 The largest is 6.5 inches from toe to ear, the smallest is 5.0 inches.
 Since carving and painting are not my strong suits, I looked around for a crochet pattern for this style of horse.
 This is what I found:

 The basic horse pattern is for an Icelandic Horse, freely available on Ravelry by K. Godinez.
-Here is a direct link to her pattern page:

 I tweaked the pattern slightly by adding a stitch to both legs (making them slightly wider) and inserting a thin wooden spool in the bottom of the leg to make them stand a bit better (a piece of dowel rod the appropriate diameter would also work).

 I then decorated my horses with crochet flowers, lace, and doilies.